Top 10 Vertical Horizon Songs

 #5- Forever

-Go, the band’s fourth studio album, is home to the fifth pick on our top 10 Vertical Horizon songs list “Forever.”
-The song was penned by lead vocalist Matt Scannell—the singer revealed that “Forever” is a song about people who have come and gone from his life.
+Go, the band’s fourth studio album, is home to the fifth pick on our top 10 Vertical Horizon songs list, “Forever.”
+Lead vocalist Matt Scannell penned the song—the singer revealed that “Forever” is a song about people who have come and gone from his life.
 He continued to mention that the song was inspired by the urge of wishing to hold on to the memories left after losing someone.

-“Forever” was a mainstream success rising to number eighteen on the Billboard Adult Top 40 Chart.
-The song also made it to the seventeenth spot on the Billboard Adult Contemporary Chart.
+“Forever” was a mainstream success, rising to number eighteen on the Billboard Adult Top 40 Chart.
+The song also reached the seventeenth spot on the Billboard Adult Contemporary Chart.

-“Best I Ever Had (Grey Sky Morning)” is one of the impressive tracks that helped catapult the album Everything You Want into mainstream and commercial success.
+“Best I Ever Had (Grey Sky Morning)” is a poignant and introspective track from Vertical Horizon’s highly successful album, Everything You Want, released in 1999.
 The song was the last single issued for the album.
-“Best I Ever Had (Grey Sky Morning)” has its lyrics alluding to a guy who just broke up with a girl he passionately loved.
+“Best I Ever Had (Grey Sky Morning)” has lyrics alluding to a guy who just broke up with a girl he loved passionately.
 Despite being the “best he ever had,” the singer expresses in this song his lost love for the lady.

 #3 – I’m Still Here